aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-compile-infer.md

 If using DLAMI, activate aws_neuron_mxnet_p36 environment and skip this step.

+On the instance you are going to use for inference, install TensorFlow-Neuron and Neuron Runtime.

 4.1.
 Follow Step 2 above to install MXNet-Neuron.
  * Install neuron-cc if compilation on inference instance is desired (see notes above on recommended Inf1 sizes for compilation)
  * Skip neuron-cc if compilation is not done on inference instance

 4.2.
-To install Runtime, see [Getting started: Installing and Configuring Neuron-RTD](./../neuron-runtime/nrt_start.md).
+To install Neuron Runtime, see [Getting started: Installing and Configuring Neuron-RTD](./../neuron-runtime/nrt_start.md).

 ## Step 5: Execute inference on Inf1

+In this step we run inference on Inf1 using the model compiled in Step 3.

 5.1.
 On the Inf1, create a inference Python script named `infer_resnet50.py` with the following content:
 ```python